 About EVS Metal

-EVS Metal is an American precision metal fabricator headquartered in Riverdale, NJ.
+EVS Metal is an American precision sheet metal fabricator headquartered in Riverdale, NJ.
 Our machinists and operators utilize the latest technology to cut, bend and finish stand-alone items as well as parts for integration or assembly into more complex products.
 EVS Metal’s four ISO 9001:2015-certified locations comprise over 250,000 square feet of vertically-integrated manufacturing space and feature the most modern equipment available, from lasers and CNC machining centers to automated powder coating lines.

 We serve a diverse customer base across North America, providing a range of services from ITAR-compliant, quick-turn prototypes to high-volume production runs.
 Request a personalized metal fabrication quote online or call 1-888-9EVSMET to speak with a specialist today.